jeremymika/BBAPI/README.md

 Therefore the BBAPI doesn't work as a loadable Kernel module anymore.
 If you want to use it with Kernel Version>=5.8 you need to compile your own kernel and statically compile the BBAPI into your kernel.

+This was tested on Linux Kernel 5.15 in both vanilla and Xenomai 3.2 flavors.

 Download the kernel source for your kernel.
 Move the `BBAPI` folder into `<kernel source>/kernel/` Add the following line to `<kernel source>/kernel/Makefile`: